Maps for Walking The Wainwrights

 The Dorrigo 3D Lake District Map

-The Dorrigo Raised Lake District Relief map is a 3D map sized 825x740mm and looks nice attached to the wall of your unfinished camper-van with gaffer tape!!!
-Even better, you can buy it already framed ready to go on the wall.
+The Dorrigo Raised Lake District Relief map is a 3D map sized 670 x 760mm and looks nice attached to the wall of your unfinished camper-van with gaffer tape!!!
+Or on your hallway wall.

 Raised relief essentially means bumpy.
 Well, my children call it ‘the bumpy map’.
-It’s great for showing you a bit of vertical reality when it comes to linking the Wainwrights into longer hikes, in fact it’s really played a pivotal part in getting the kids exited about doing the Wainwrights back home or at night time in the camper-van.
+It’s great for showing you a bit of vertical reality when it comes to linking the Wainwrights into longer hikes, in fact, it’s really played a pivotal part in getting the kids excited about doing the Wainwrights back home or at night time in the camper-van.

 Ridge walking makes it’s quite ‘easy’ to walk a number of Wainwright tops in one continuous walk.
 A great example of this is the Fairfield Horseshoe.
 I did this walk in the summer of 2015 and included Stone Arthur, topping nine mountains in a matter of hours.
 When it comes to linking fells that are not part of a continuing ridge Alfred Wainwright’s Pictorial Guide to the Lakeland Fells comes in no help, he only advises on the ascent to a neighbouring fell along a ridge.

-After buying this map I can make more realistic Wainwright routes and enjoy the Wainwrights even more.
+After buying the Dorrigo Raised Relief Lake District map I can make more realistic Wainwright routes and enjoy the Wainwrights even more.
 You get a better idea of what fells join other fells, you can clearly see ridge walks with Wainwrights that link up to others.

 There is one problem!